aws-cloudformation/cloudformation-guard/README.md

 2. **Detective Governance and Compliance:** validate conformity of Configuration Management Database (CMDB) resources such as AWS Config-based configuration items (CIs).
 For example, developers can use Guard policies against AWS Config CIs to continuously monitor state of deployed AWS and non-AWS resources, detect violations from policies, and trigger remediation.
 3. **Deployment Safety:** validate CloudFormation ChangeSets to ensure changes are safe before deployment.
 For example, renaming an Amazon DynamoDB Table will cause a replacement of the Table.
 With Guard 2.0, you can prevent such changes in your CI/CD pipelines.

-> **NOTE**: If you are using Guard 1.0, we highly recommend adopting Guard 2.0 because Guard 2.0 is a major release that introduces multiple features to simplify your current policy-as-code experience.
+> **NOTE**: If you are using Guard 1.0 rules, we highly recommend upgrading the rules to 2.0 to simplify your current policy-as-code experience.
 Guard 2.0 and higher versions are backward incompatible with your Guard 1.0 rules and can result in breaking changes.
-To migrate from Guard 1.0 to Guard 2.0, 1) use migrate command to transition your existing 1.0 rules to 2.0 rules and 2) read all new Guard 2.0 features.
 >
-> You can find code related to Guard 2.0 on the main branch of the repo and code related to Guard 1.0 on [Guard1.0 branch](https://github.com/aws-cloudformation/cloudformation-guard/tree/Guard1.0) of the repo.
+> To migrate from Guard 1.0 to Guard 2.0,
+> 1. Pull the release artifacts for the latest `2.x.x` release from the corresponding release page listed [here](https://github.com/aws-cloudformation/cloudformation-guard/releases)
+> 2. Use `migrate` command to transition your existing 1.0 rules to 2.0 rules
+> 3. Read about all new Guard features from the latest release, and modify your rules for enhanced experience

 **Guard In Action**